ApplesauceMakes about 8 (16 oz) pint jars

 - RETURN apple purée to saucepan.
 Add sugar, if using, and lemon juice.
 Bring to a boil over medium-high heat, stirring frequently to prevent sticking.
 Maintain a gentle boil over low heat while filling jars.

-- PROCESS jars in a boiling water canner for 20 minutes, adjusting for altitude.
+- PROCESS jars for 20 minutes, adjusting for altitude.
+Turn off heat; remove lid and let jars stand 5 minutes.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.